Emanuele98/VOI_BLE_comms/CRU/README.md

 ## **Installation**

-Making a PTU work with an ESP32 chip requires a few steps.
+Making a CRU work with an ESP32 chip requires a few steps.
 They are provided by the "Get Started" section of the ESP-IDF documentation.
 It is important to take into account that the PTU has been tested with the IDF v4.1.1 which can be found at https://github.com/espressif/esp-idf.
 To directly specify an IDF version with Git, use the folloing command:

 >git clone -b v4.1.1 --recursive https://github.com/espressif/esp-idf.git